EXPLAINER-SQM and Chile reach lithium deal, but Atacama water woes continue

 Regulators have yet to significantly curtail water extraction by lithium miners.
 Both Albemarle and SQM say approved expansions will use no more water than already permitted.

-SQM, however, did agree on Monday to reduce its pumping of lithium-rich brine by approximately 10 percent through May 2020 to remedy several years of overpumping from the salt flat.
+SQM, however, agreed on Monday to reduce pumping of lithium-rich brine by about 10 percent through May 2020 to remedy several years of overpumping from the salt flat.

-The company did not respond to requests for comment on how that drop might affect its production of lithium.
+SQM told Reuters its production plans had already incorporated the commitments made to regulators, and that the reductions in brine extraction would not impact lithium output.

-SQM has previously told regulators it was working to produce more lithium from a given quantity of brine, to maintain output while using less water.
-(Reporting by Dave Sherwood, additional reporting by Fabian Cambero; Editing by Ernest Scheyder and Bernadette Baum)
+Reporting by Dave Sherwood, additional reporting by Fabian Cambero; Editing by Ernest Scheyder and Bernadette Baum